Display song info when hovering over shaded window

 It would be really helpful to have the little popup "balloon" with the song info that displays when hovering over a song in the playlist window to also pop up for the current song when hovering over the middle (the pulsing equalizer band graphic / time display) of the shaded main window.

 This is really only applicable to the Winamp Classic interface.

 I've included a rather simple patch to a single source file (skins/main.cc) which does just that.
 NOTE: the skins-qt/main.cc will pbly. need changin' in a very similar way, but I don't have QT so can't test.

-#2 Updated by Jim Turner about 3 years ago
+#2 Updated by Jim Turner over 6 years ago

 Line 68 should be "return Window::motion (event);" instead of "return true;" Pbm. was the event to move the window was not getting passed upstream so the window was "STUCK".
 Apparently I hadn't tried MOVING the window whilst testing.